manabie-com/togo/README.md

 - `mocha` to create test framework
 - `chai` assertion library
 - `supertest` to create a mock HTTP request

+Make sure you have closed the server before running the test.
 ```bash
 npm test
 ```